-First and foremost, be mindful that since the prompt only asks for you to write about ONE activity or work experience, it is important that you only write about ONE.
-Don’t try to overstuff your response with a variety of experiences—it will prevent you from getting into the descriptive depth you need for the primary topic, especially since 200-400 words makes for a rather short essay.
+Unlike previous years, Vanderbilt is now offering two prompts to choose from, both with a 250 word maximum.
+Be mindful that since the first prompt only asks for you to write about ONE activity or work experience, it is important to only write about ONE.
+Don’t try to overstuff your response with a variety of experiences—it will prevent you from getting into the descriptive depth you need to address the primary topic, especially since 250 words makes for a rather short essay.

-Because 200-400 words isn’t very lengthy, you’ll want to be careful with your use of space by writing intentionally.
-You’ll also want to decide early which aspect of your activity/experience to include.
+Whichever prompt you choose, the goal should be the same: to provide a detailed and concise description of how you fit into the Vanderbilt community.
+Because 250 words is not very lengthy, you’ll want to be careful with your use of space by writing intentionally.
+You’ll also want to decide early which aspect of your conversation or activity to include.
 Should you write about a specific event?
+A phone call with a friend?
 A responsibility you held?
-Your impact?
-Or what about how your involvement speaks to you?
-Impacts your community?
-The prompt simply requests that you “elaborate,” so the aspect of your activity you choose to address is entirely up to you.
+What is it about your involvement that speaks to you?

-Despite the open ended nature of the prompt, here are a few additional guidelines to keep in mind as you decide what you want to write:
+Despite the open-ended nature of the prompts, here are a few additional guidelines to keep in mind as you choose which prompt to answer:

 - Remember that aside from your main Common Application essay, this is your only opportunity to share your voice with the admissions officer who reads your file, so take advantage of it.
 Your values, personality, and passion should shine brightly off the page.
 Since Vanderbilt is known for its active student body committed to fostering and improving its community, the admissions officers want to know what type of community member you will be and how you will contribute if you come to study at Vanderbilt.